At a Glance

 Each activity expands to show When to arrive · What to wear · What to expect.
 Tap the chevron to open.

-Exclusive private guided walking tour of historic Santa Fe — the Palace of the Governors, adobe architecture, the storied Plaza, and the city's rich Indigenous and Spanish heritage.
-Viator · BR 1377027517
+Small-group guided walking tour (max 10) of historic Santa Fe — the Palace of the Governors, adobe architecture, the storied Plaza, and the city's rich Indigenous and Spanish heritage.

 Comfortable walking shoes — the historic district is entirely flat but paved with uneven brick and stone in places.
 Light, breathable clothing; June in Santa Fe averages 80°F by midday with intense high-altitude sun.
 Sun hat, sunglasses, and sunscreen.
 A light layer for any shaded or indoor portions.

-A leisurely 2–3 hour private guided walk through the heart of the city: the Palace of the Governors (oldest continuously occupied public building in the US), the Cathedral Basilica of St. Francis of Assisi, the historic Plaza, and the surrounding adobe neighborhood.
-As a private tour, the guide tailors the pace and focus to your interests.
+A leisurely 2–2.5 hour guided walk through the heart of the city: the Palace of the Governors (oldest continuously occupied public building in the US), the Cathedral Basilica of St. Francis of Assisi, the historic Plaza, and the surrounding adobe neighborhood.
+Small group (max 10) — intimate pace, plenty of guide time.
 Bring a small water bottle.

 Comfortable walking shoes — Canyon Road is a half-mile uphill slope on a mix of pavement and flagstone.
 Relaxed but presentable attire is appropriate given the upscale gallery setting.
 Sun protection essential; the road is largely open.
 A small bag is handy for any purchases or gallery brochures.